Is it worth taking GCSE Triple Science?

 What is Triple Science GCSE?

 Triple Science GCSE allows you to study all three sciences including Physics, Biology, and Chemistry as different subjects.
 At the end of your exams, you will have three separate GCSEs with a grade assigned to each of the sciences.
-If you enroll in Triple Science you will take six exams two for each science.
+If you enrol in Triple Science you will take six exams two for each science.
 The papers are divided into Paper 1 and Paper 2, with specific topics assigned to each paper.

 Is It Worth Taking GCSE Triple Science?